Our products

 Step 1: Prepare the ingredients (15 minutes)

 • Cut the fish into 3-4 cm portions.
-Season lightly with salt.
+Salt them lightly.

 • Peel the prawns (reserve the heads and shells for the fish stock).
-Langoustines go in whole.
+The Norway lobsters go in whole.

 • Cut the squid into 1 cm rings.